alexforencich/verilog-ethernet/example/AU200/fpga_25g/README.md

-# Verilog Ethernet Alveo U200 Example Design
+# Verilog Ethernet Alveo U200/Alveo U250/VCU1525 Example Design

 ## Introduction

-This example design targets the Xilinx Alveo U200 FPGA board.
+This example design targets the Xilinx Alveo U200/Alveo U250/VCU1525 FPGA board.

 The design by default listens to UDP port 1234 at IP address 192.168.1.128 and will echo back any packets received.
 The design will also respond correctly to ARP requests.

+* FPGA
-*  FPGA: xcu200-fsgd2104-2-e
+  * AU200: xcu200-fsgd2104-2-e
+  * AU250: xcu250-fsgd2104-2-e
+  * VCU1525: xcvu9p-fsgd2104-2L-e
 * PHY: 10G BASE-R PHY IP core and internal GTY transceiver

 ## How to build

 Run make to build.
 Ensure that the Xilinx Vivado toolchain components are in PATH.

 ## How to test

-Run make program to program the Alveo U200 board with Vivado.
+Run make program to program the FPGA board with Vivado.
 Then run

     netcat -u 192.168.1.128 1234

 to open a UDP connection to port 1234.
 Any text entered into netcat will be echoed back after pressing enter.

 It is also possible to use hping to test the design by running